 2. Follow cybersecurity best practices.

 Things like keeping your operating system and software up-to-date with the latest patches are crucial.
 Vulnerable applications and operating systems are the targets of most attacks.
-We have many tips on our best practices page.
+We have many tips in our Education and Awareness section.

 3. Be aware of the phish.